Integrations

 Context Sources

-Ingest semantic context from dbt, MetricFlow, LookML, Metabase, Looker, and Notion.
+Ingest semantic context from dbt, MetricFlow, LookML, Metabase, Looker, Notion, Sigma, and Google Drive.

 Context sources feed your existing analytics tooling into ktx.
 During ingestion, ktx extracts metadata from each source and uses a reconciliation agent to reconcile it with your existing semantic layer and knowledge base - preserving accepted edits rather than overwriting.